 Permethrin should never be applied to skin; use as directed on the product label.
 Permethrin is safe for pets when your clothes have dried, but NOT when wet for cats or small dogs.
 Learn more about protecting your pets from tick bites.

-Use a repellent on your skin that contains 20% or more of DEET, which can protect up to several hours.
-Always follow product instructions.
-Parents should apply this product to their children, avoiding the hands, eyes, and mouth, with a concentrate of DEET no higher than 30%.
+Parents and caregivers should apply this product directly on to their children’s skin, avoiding the hands, eyes, and mouth, using repellents with a DEET concentration no higher than 30%.
 For detailed information about using DEET on children, see recommendations from the American Academy of Pediatrics.
 Visit the Centers for Disease Control and Prevention for information about Protection against Mosquitoes, Ticks, & Other Arthropods.

 Find out ways to protect family and visitors in your yard by preventing ticks from living there on the Create a Tick-Free Yard page.